-- Maintenance, calibration and testing of any security equipment provided on board, including testing the MASS security alert system. - 14.6.2 Records should be protected from unauthorised access or disclosure. - 14.6.3 The MASS Owner/Operating Company should ensure that the MASS Master has available, at all times, nformation through which it may be ascertained, who is responsible for appointing members of the MASS control station and who is responsible for making decisions as to the employment of the MASS. - 14.6.4 The MASS Operating Company should employ both a Company Security officer and a MASS Security Officer.
+- Maintenance, calibration and testing of any security equipment provided on board, including testing the MASS security alert system. - 14.6.2 Records should be protected from unauthorised access or disclosure. - 14.6.3 The MASS Owner/Operator should ensure that the MASS Master has available, at all times, information through which it may be ascertained who is responsible for appointing members of the MASS Remote Control Centre and who is responsible for making decisions as to the employment of the MASS. - 14.6.4 The MASS Operator should employ both a Company Security officer and a MASS Security Officer.

-14.7 Company Security Officer
+14.7 COMPANY SECURITY OFFICER

-- 14.7.1 The MASS Owner/Operating Company should ensure that each of its MASS is assigned to the responsibility of a Company Security Officer (CSO). - 14.7.2 The CSO's responsibilities should include, but are not limited to: - Advising on the level of threats (including cyber) to be encountered by the MASS and its control station facility using all relevant information; - Ensuring MASS security assessments are carried out; - Ensuring the development and submission for approval and thereafter maintenance of the MASS security plan; - Ensuring that the MASS security plan is modified as appropriate and to correct deficiencies in the security plan; - Ensuring that deficiencies and non-conformities identified in internal audits are addressed and dealt with; - Arranging internal audits and reviews of security activity; - Arranging initial and subsequent verifications; - Enhancing security awareness and vigilance; - Ensuring effective communication and co-operation between the MASS Security Officer and the relevant port facility security officers; - Ensuring consistency between security requirements and safety requirements.
+- 14.7.1 The MASS Owner/Operator should ensure that each of its MASS is assigned to the responsibility of a Company Security Officer (CSO). - 14.7.2 The CSO's responsibilities should include, but are not limited to: - Advising on the level of threats (including cyber) to be encountered by the MASS and its RCC using all relevant information; - Ensuring MASS security assessments are carried out; - Ensuring the development and submission for approval and thereafter maintenance of the MASS security plan; - Ensuring that the MASS security plan is modified as appropriate and to correct deficiencies in the security plan: - Ensuring that deficiencies and non-conformities identified in internal audits are addressed and dealt with; - Arranging internal audits and reviews of security activity; - Arranging initial and subsequent verifications; - Enhancing security awareness and vigilance; - Ensuring effective communication and co-operation between the MASS Security Officer and the relevant port facility security officers; - Ensuring consistency between security and safety requirements.

-14.8 MASS Security Officer
+14.8 MASS SECURITY OFFICER

-14.8.1 The control station team must include a MASS Security Officer (MSO) who takes responsibility for the security of the MASS, from both physical and cyber intrusion.

-14.8.2 The MSO should be responsible for:

-- Undertaking regular security inspections of the MASS and control station facility to ensure that appropriate security measures are maintained; - Maintaining and supervising the implementation of the MASS security plan; - Proposing modifications to the MASS security plan; - Reporting to the MASS Company security officer any deficiencies with the existing security arrangements identified in audits; - Enhancing security awareness amongst the MASS personnel at the MASS control station; - Ensuring adequate training has been provided to shore-based personnel on security matters, reporting all security concerns.
+- 14.8.1 The RCC team must include a MASS Security Officer (MSO) who takes responsibility for the security of the MASS, from both physical and cyber intrusion. - 14.8.2 The MSO should be responsible for: - Undertaking regular security inspections of the MASS and RCC to ensure that appropriate security measures are maintained; - Maintaining and supervising the implementation of the MASS security plan; - Proposing modifications to the MASS security plan; - Reporting to the MASS Company security officer any deficiencies with the existing security arrangements identified in audits: - Enhancing security awareness amongst the MASS personnel at the MASS control station;

-14.9 Verification and certification
+■ Ensuring adequate training has been provided to shore-based personnel on security matters, reporting all security concerns.

+14.9 VERIFICATION AND CERTIFICATION

-- 14.9.1 The MASS should periodically undergo verifications to ensure that its equipment guarantees safety to a comparable extent to those measures prescribed in SOLAS Chapter XI-2 and Part A of the ISPS Code. - 14.9.2 The verifications will be undertaken by officers of the Administration. - 14.9.3 Initial verification should be undertaken before the MASS is put into service.
-This should be a complete verification of the MASS security system and associated security equipment and a comparable verification must be undertaken of cyber security measures and measures to protect the MASS control station. - 14.9.4 Renewal verifications should be undertaken at intervals specified by the Administration. - 14.9.5 The Administration should issue a MASS Security Certificate if content that the MASS and its control station conforms to the requirements of this Chapter. - 14.9.6 The details of any such certificate and the duration of its validity should be specified by the Administration.
+- 14.9.1 The MASS should periodically undergo verifications to ensure that its equipment guarantees safety to a comparable extent to those measures prescribed in SOLAS Chapter XI-2 and Part A of the ISPS Code - 14.9.2 The verifications will be undertaken by officers of the Administration. - 14.9.3 Initial verification should be undertaken before the MASS is put into service.
+This should be a complete verification of the MASS security system and associated security equipment and a comparable verification must be undertaken of cyber security measures and measures to protect the MASS and its RCC. - 14.9.4 Renewal verifications should be undertaken at intervals specified by the Administration. - 14.9.5 The Administration should issue a MASS Security Certificate if content that the MASS and its Remote Control Centre conforms to the requirements of this Chapter. - 14.9.6 The details of any such certificate and the duration of its validity should be specified by the Administration.